 Tuia Te Ako 2018

-Tuia Te Ako 2018 plans to bring crowds of tauira Māori, job seekers, prospective students, tertiary education institutions, employers and community groups from across the South Auckland region and beyond to view the trade displays and to meet with Māori role models, business people, employers, employees, trainers and tutors as well as apprentices and other learners.
+Tuia Te Ako 2018 also invites tauira Māori, job seekers, prospective students, tertiary education institutions, employers and community groups from across the South Auckland region and beyond to meet with Māori role models, business people, employers, employees, trainers, tutors as well as apprentices and other learners.
+We believe that this will be a prime opportunity to inspire our rangatahi to aspire to become a skilled and employed tradesperson, ultimately becoming employers and business people themselves.